The Mike Cutmore Website!

 Spark Plug, Spinning

 The original engine was removed, dismantled, rebuilt and refitted with new big and little end bearings, new oil and water pumps and a reconditioned cylinder head with new valves and guides in 1993.
 The crankshaft was reground.
 The engine bay was subjected to total bare metal respray.
-The advantage of more modern materials was exercised with the fitment of replacement brake pipes being made in copper.
-I have taken this policy by also fitting a complete stainless steel exhaust system.
-The only other deviations from factory specification also include the advantage of electronic ignition.
+The replacement copper brake pipes and complete stainless steel exhaust system I had fitted is all still on the car today.
+Only deviation from factory specification includes the advantages of electronic ignition which I have fitted myself (and without drilling holes)!

 Front view of TR7DHC